 We value lived experience

-Our service delivery model has been developed with and by parents of children with complex disabilities.
+Our service delivery model has been developed with and by parents of children and adults with complex disabilities.
 We have consulted extensively about what families expect and need from a Support Coordinator, and have tailored our service to deliver on this.

 We are small

 We aren’t motivated by profits.
 We love helping people in the disability field and therefore we only take on as many clients as we can manage.
 Some larger services take on large case loads which can diminish service quality.
 We know the quality of our service and the time it takes to deliver it.